davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

     For example, when you use Logback, you must provide a `logback.xml` configuration file on your Spring Boot application classpath or in the filesystem.
-Alternatively, you can use other means to configure your logging provider and get {pivotal-gemfire-name} to log output.
+Alternatively, you can use other means to configure your logging provider and get VMware GemFire to log output.